 And I actually think the structure makes the compensation more fair.
-I try to give my consultants a lot of support and I share a lot with them about why I’ve been successful, so I get rewarded for them doing well.
-It’s sort of like bonuses or profit sharing at a large corporation.
+I give my consultants a lot of support and I share a lot with them about why I’ve been successful (including my exact methods + photos + content) and I think it’s fair that I get rewarded for them doing well.
+It’s no different from bonuses or profit sharing at a large corporation.
 If you contribute to success in Corporate America, your boss likely gets a bigger bonus as a result.
 And if the whole company does well, you may get a profit sharing bonus.
-(And to be honest, I really, really love watching my consultants grow and improve their business.
-It’s so fun helping them find what works and seeing them get excited when sales come in.)
+And to be honest, I really, really love watching my consultants grow and improve their business.
+It’s so fun helping them find what works and seeing them get excited when sales come in.

 How is Beautycounter different from other MLMs?

 Well, I haven’t done any other MLMs so I can’t speak to it firsthand.
 In terms of being a consultant, Beautycounter does not have any of these requirements which are apparently common with others: